Digitoxin: Pharmacokinetics

 The drug is almost completely absorbed from the gut.
 When in the bloodstream, 90 to 97% are bound to plasma proteins.
 Digitoxin undergoes enterohepatic circulation.
 It is metabolized in part by CYP3A4; metabolites include digitoxigenin, digoxin (>2%), and conjugate esters.
 In healthy people, 60% are eliminated via the kidneys and 40% via the faeces.
 In people with impaired kidney function, elimination via the faeces is increased.
 The biological half-life is 7 to 8 days except when kidney and liver functions are impaired, in which case it is usually longer.

 History

 The first description of the use of foxglove dates back to 1775.
 For quite some time, the active compound was not isolated.
 Oswald Schmiedeberg was able to obtain a pure sample in 1875.
 The modern therapeutic use of this molecule was made possible by the works of the pharmacist and the French chemist Claude-Adolphe Nativelle (1812–1889).
 The first structural analysis was done by Adolf Otto Reinhold Windaus in 1925, but the full structure with an exact determination of the sugar groups was not accomplished until 1962.

 Use as a weapon

+Digitoxin has been used for at least 7,000 years as an arrow poison.
 Marie Alexandrine Becker, a Belgian serial killer, was sentenced to death for poisoning eleven people with digitoxin.